-The fixed-floating risk is quantified by making stressed assumptions on the evolution of the three-month EURIBOR over a period equivalent to the weighted-average remaining term of the fixed-rate sub-pool.
+The fixed-floating risk is quantified by making stressed assumptions on the evolution of the 3-month EURIBOR over a period equivalent to the weighted-average remaining term of the fixed-rate sub-pool.

 Servicer: Baa2 entity and management company acting as BUS facilitator.
-Not BUS trigger in place but enough liquidity (20% RF) is available so this set up complies with Moody's framework to achieve an A3 rating.
+Not BUS trigger in place but enough liquidity (20% RF) is available to comply with Moody's framework to achieve an A3 rating.

-Cash Commingling: Santander collects all of the payments under the loans in its portfolio under a direct debit scheme into its account and transfers them every two days to an account in the name of the SPV.
-As a result, in the event of insolvency of Santander, until notification is delivered to the relevant debtors to redirect their payments, any payments made by the underlying debtors will continue to be collected by Santander and may be commingled with other funds belonging to Santander.
+Cash Commingling: Santander collects all of the payments from the loans in its portfolio under a direct debit scheme into its account and transfers them every two days to an account in the name of the SPV.
+In the event of insolvency of Santander, until notification is delivered to the relevant debtors to redirect their payments, any payments made by the underlying debtors will continue to be collected by Santander and may be commingled with other funds belonging to Santander.